AdobeDocs/commerce-admin.en/help/getting-started/admin-unified-shell-integration-overview.md

 - Commerce application technical administrators link the Commerce instance to an Adobe organization when they [configure the Adobe IMS integration](../getting-started/adobe-ims-config.md).

-- Administrators with access to the organization from the Adobe Admin console can add and manage user accounts.
+- Administrators with access to the organization from the Adobe Admin Console can add and manage user accounts.
 See [Configure Adobe Commerce users in the Admin Console](../getting-started/adobe-ims-config.md#step-4-configure-adobe-commerce-users-in-the-adobe-admin-console).

-After organization and account provisioning is complete, Commerce Admin users have the permissions required to access the Commerce Admin when the Unified Shell integration is enabled.
+After organization and account provisioning is complete, Commerce Admin users have the permissions required to sign in to Experience Cloud to view and manage their Commerce instances.

 >[!IMPORTANT]